Wonderland 5 Terre & P.to Venere in one day

 Stop At: Riomaggiore

-- Where our driver-escort will give you tickets for the Park and for the picturesque local train or boat.
-Known for its colorful stone houses that seem stacked on top of one another, and its harbor filled with traditional fishing boats, Riomaggiore is part of the string of five villages that make up the Cinque Terre, a UNESCO Heritage Site.
+- Riomaggiore is known for its colorful stone houses and its harbor filled with traditional fishing boats.
+Riomaggiore is part of the string of five villages that make up the Cinque Terre, a UNESCO Heritage Site.
 The village was originally founded in the 8th century by Greek refugees anxious to take advantage of the naturally rich soil and plentiful sea life surrounding it.
-The Riomaggiore that we see today, however, actually dates back to the 13th century.
+The Riomaggiore that we see today, actually dates back to the 13th century.
 It sits in a valley between two steep hills and was named for the stream, Rivus Major, that flows beneath it.
 Riomaggiore relied heavily on producing wine and olive oil from the surrounding vineyards and orchards.

 Duration: 1 hour

 Stop at Manarola.
 Manarola is the second village of the Cinque Terre (Five Lands).